-The procedures will be implemented by following the booklet "Guidelines for Principals and Board of Trustees on Stand-downs, Suspensions, Exclusions and Expulsions December 20091".
+These procedures will be implemented by following the booklet "Guidelines for Principals and Board of Trustees on Stand-downs, Suspensions, Exclusions and Expulsions December 20091".

-Stand-down, suspension, exclusion or expulsion from Elizabeth House Hostel may include stand-down, suspension, exclusion or expulsion from school depending on the nature of the event.
-Stand-down, suspension, exclusion or expulsion from Sacred Heart Girls' College does mean stand-down, suspension, exclusion or expulsion from Elizabeth House as the boarding facility is only available for current students at the college.
+Stand-down, Suspension, Exclusion or Expulsion from Elizabeth House Hostel may include stand-down, suspension, exclusion or expulsion from school depending on the nature of the event.

+Stand-down, Suspension, Exclusion or Expulsion from Sacred Heart Girls' College includes Stand-down, Suspension, Exclusion or Expulsion from Elizabeth House as the boarding facility is only available for current students at the college.